go4ble/AD2SmartThings/README.md

     * Zone numbers are displayed at the keypad when an alarm or trouble condition occurs on a sensor.
     * Partitions (VISTA-20P Series) provide two independent areas of protection, with each partition containing a group of zones that can be armed and disarmed without affecting other zones or users.
     * Partitioned systems (VISTA-20P Series) can include a common zone area, which is an area shared by users of both partitions (such as a lobby in a building).
+  * If you are actively using multiple partitions for your alarm system, this is a complex situation and was not considered when building this project.
-  * Optimally, you would have a keypad (or in this case an AD2Pi) assigned to each active partition (1, 2 or 3).
-Most home installations are single partition using partition #1.
-See the tips above for configuring a Vista 20p and intitialy try setting to *191 1 0.
+  * Fortunately, most home installations are single partition using partition #1.
+See the tips above for configuring a Vista 20p and intitialy try setting to Partition #1.
+For example, you would activate Address 18 to partition #1 by typing in *191 1 0 on you alarm keypad when in installer's mode..
 Check your work by #191 to confirm (returns 1 0).
   * In some cases, your installer will set a dummy partition to Alarm.
 This will result in two sets of messages being relayed by the AD2Pi to the Device Handler.
-This may cause the Tiles on your device handler to alternate or "flash" from one state to another.
+This may cause the tiles on your device handler to alternate or "flash" from one state to another.
 The best way to fix this is to set a "MASK" on the AD2Pi.
 You may want to contact NuTech/AlarmDecoder for support.
 The default MASK is FFFFFFFF.
 If you have a mask code, you can go to the "Edit Device" menu (the 4 vertical dots) and in the "AD2PI Configuration Command" field, type the following:
     * MASK=FFFFFFFF
     * Replacing FFFFFFFF with the code that Nutech/AlarmDecoder provides.
 As an example, here is a MASK that will filter out messages from dummy partitions when addresses 16-19 are enabled:
     * MASK=00000F00.
   * Remember, Its good practice to delete your config command once your are done and leave the config field null.

-*Your system will not respond to ArmStay/ArmAway/DisArm yet you are receiving messages from the system.
+* Your system will not respond to ArmStay/ArmAway/DisArm yet you are receiving messages from the system.
 For example, you are seeing your Zone tiles activate when you open/close a door
 * Messages from the system indicate your Arduino, AD2Pi and Device Handler are installed and communicating, however, the AD2Pi is not communicating with the Alarm Panel.
 You should see a steady LED heartbeat on the AD2Pi along with this message.
 Check the following:
 * You have set a valid address for the AD2Pi to communicate with the panel and the address you sent to AD2Pi matches the address you activated on your Vista20P.
 Note for Vista10 systems, you always use ADDRESS=31.
 * You have entered the correct four digit numeric passcode in the Device Handler Preferences (4 vertical dots)